 - First, the biocompatibility and a positive safety profile of the Cell Pouch have been shown in these subjects.
-Safety is the primary endpoint of the clinical study; and - Second, the islets within the Cell Pouch, as shown by independent histological analysis, are well-vascularized, living within a natural tissue matrix and can make insulin, glucagon and somatostatin, key hormones in the control of blood glucose levels.
+Safety is the primary endpoint of the clinical study; and - Second, the islets within the Cell Pouch, as shown by independent histological analysis, are wellvascularized, living within a natural tissue matrix and can make insulin and glucagon, key hormones in the control of blood glucose levels.
 We believe such revascularization of islets and islet metabolic function within Sernova's implantable medical device for therapeutic cells in humans in this patient population is an important step forward in the regenerative medicine field.

-Based on these encouraging results as well as the learnings from this initial study, we worked closely with Dr. Piotr Witkowski to develop a new clinical protocol to further address the safety as well as function of the Cell Pouch with therapeutic cells.
-Following peer review of the new clinical protocol, Sernova was awarded up to US\$2.45 million (≈\$3.2 million) grant under an agreement with the Juvenile Diabetes Research Foundation (JDRF).
-The grant will support our Cell Pouch diabetes clinical trial, which is being conducted at the University of Chicago under the direction of principal investigator, Dr. Piotr Witkowski.
+Based on these encouraging results as well as the learnings from this initial study, we developed a new clinical protocol to further address the safety as well as function of the Cell Pouch with therapeutic cells.
+Following peer review of the new clinical protocol, Sernova was awarded up to US\$2.45 million (\approx \$3.2 million) grant under an agreement with the Juvenile Diabetes Research Foundation (JDRF).
+The grant is supporting our Cell Pouch diabetes clinical trial, which is being conducted at the University of Chicago under the direction of principal investigator, Dr. Piotr Witkowski.

 The clinical trial is a Phase I/II non-randomized, unblinded, single arm, company-sponsored trial, where diabetic subjects with hypoglycemia unawareness are being enrolled into the study under informed consent.
-Subjects are then implanted with Cell Pouches including several small sentinel pouches.
-Following the development of vascularized tissue chambers within the Cell Pouch, subjects are then stabilized on immunosuppression and placed on the donor transplant list.
+Subjects are then implanted with Cell Pouches including small sentinel pouches.
+Following the development of vascularized tissue chambers within the Cell Pouch, subjects are then stabilized on immunosuppression and activated on the donor transplant list.
 Upon receipt of a suitable donor pancreas and following isolation of islets, a dose of purified islets under strict release criteria is being transplanted into the Cell Pouches.